seanahrens/shiftport/index.md

 subtitle: Technology Consulting Services
 ---

 We are a software and hardware design and development agency.
-We can help you from idea stage all the way through deployment of completed software/hardware throught its maintenance.
+We can help you from idea stage all the way through deployment of completed software/hardware through its maintenance.

 Web and mobile apps are our bread and butter.
 But we like venturing into creative realms, like designing wearable electronics, interactive electronic art, virtual events, and IoT devices.
 We have decades of deep and broad engineering experience.
 We will be your best friend and secret weapon.